mayadata-io/oep-e2e/litmus/director/TCID-DIR-OP-CSTOR-POOL-RECOMMEND-LIST-STRIPE/README.md

   </tr>
   <tr>
     <td> Cstor Pool Recommendation </td>
-    <td> List cstor pool recommendations without NDM </td>
+    <td> List stripe based cstor pool recommendations </td>
     <td> GKE </td>
   </tr>
 </table>

 ## Prerequisites

-- Cluster create setup should be done
-- DOP should be installed
+- Along with k8s, Litmus should be installed in the cluster.
-- NDM should not be running
+- Every component of DOP cluster should be healthy and running.
+- Ensure that the `openebs data plane and control plane components` are available in the cluster.

 ## Details

+- This test case is to list stripe based recommendations of cstorpools.
 - Director version 1.9 onwards
-- Negative test case
+- Positive test case

 ## Steps Performed in the test

 - Invoke API to list recommendations
 - Invoke API to get capacity based recommendations
 - Invoke API to get device based recommendations
+- Invoke API to get stripe based cstor pool recommendations

 ### Expected output

-- Director should list the supported recommendations without error
-- Director should list the capacity based recommendations without error
-- Director should list the device based recommendations without error
+- Director should list stripe based cstor pool recommendations

 ## Integrations